David Peoples

-David Webb Peoples (born February 9, 1940) is an American screenwriter who wrote Blade Runner (1982), Unforgiven (1992), and 12 Monkeys (1995).
-He was nominated for Oscar, Golden Globe, and BAFTA awards.
-He won the best screenplay awards from the L.A.
+David Webb Peoples (born February 9, 1940) is an American screenwriter who co-wrote Blade Runner (1982), and later wrote Unforgiven (1992) and 12 Monkeys (1995).
+He has been nominated for Oscar, Golden Globe, and BAFTA awards.
+Peoples won the best screenplay awards from the L.A.
 Film Critics (1991) and National Society of Film Critics (1992) for Unforgiven.

 Early life

 Peoples was born in Middletown, Connecticut, the son of Ruth Clara (née Levinger) and Joe Webb Peoples, a geologist.
 He studied English at the University of California, Berkeley.

 Career

-Peoples worked as a film editor in the 1970s while writing screenplays, but his writing career took off after he was hired as co-writer on Blade Runner after director Ridley Scott and screenwriter Hampton Fancher parted ways.
+Peoples worked as a film editor in the 1970s while writing screenplays, but his writing career took off after being hired as co-writer on Blade Runner by director Ridley Scott to rework the script written by screenwriter and Blade Runner executive producer Hampton Fancher.
 Following the success of Blade Runner, Peoples worked on Ladyhawke (1985) and Leviathan (1989).

 During the 1980s, Peoples wrote a script based on DC Comics' Sgt.
 Rock series.
 Arnold Schwarzenegger was picked to play the title role; the project was revived three decades later in 2010 involving Joel Silver and Easy Company, although with the expectation to set the narrative in a place other than the battlefields of World War II to distinguish the project from the earlier script.

-Other Peoples' screenplays were purchased during the 1980s, many after studio development prior to production: Unforgiven, Soldier, and The Blood of Heroes.
+Other Peoples screenplays were purchased during the 1980s, many after studio development prior to production: Unforgiven, Soldier, and The Blood of Heroes.
 The Blood of Heroes was directed by Peoples, and starred Rutger Hauer.

 Peoples received his greatest recognition for Unforgiven (1992).
-He wrote the script in 1976, titled The William Munny Killings and appearing in theaters in 1992.
-Peoples' screwball comedy Hero also appeared in 1992.
+He had originally written the script in 1976, then entitled The William Munny Killings.
+Peoples' screwball comedy Hero was filmed and released in 1992, the same year as Unforgiven.

-Later in 1992, Peoples worked with his wife Janet Peoples on 12 Monkeys (1995), a science fiction fable about time travel inspired by Chris Marker's experimental short film La Jetée.
+Later in 1992, Peoples worked with his wife, Janet, on 12 Monkeys (1995), a science fiction fable about time travel inspired by Chris Marker's experimental short film La Jetée.

 In 1998, Soldier was filmed by British director Paul W. S. Anderson, although it was re-written by Anderson.